supposedly/dialect-museum/README.md

 the most-powerful application of our future application, in my opinion, and it was actually the only reason I originally wanted to code it.

-I think that's all the main intro stuff out of the way now.
+I think that's all the big intro stuff out of the way.

 ----